wrr/drop/README.md

 Drop has two networking modes:
 * `off` - no network access
 * `isolated` (the default) - sandboxed processes can access the internet, but cannot access local ports open on the host.
-Local ports open in the sandbox are not accessible externally.
+Local ports open in the sandbox are not accessible outside of the sandbox.
 You can configure which ports from the host and from the sandbox should be be accessible.

 To illustrate this, a connection from the host to Drop is not allowed: